A fresh vision for Pompeii as new director is appointed | DW | 24.02.2021

-German archaeologist Gabriel Zuchtriegel will become the new head of the famous ruins.
+German archaeologist Gabriel Zuchtriegel will become the next head of the famous ruins.
 He told DW about his plans for Pompeii's archaeological park.

 DW: Mr. Zuchtriegel, you have been named the new head of the Archaeological Park of Pompeii; does that feel like winning a top award for an archaeologist?